AndrianBdn/waittype/README.md

 Ever needed to type some complicated string (password) somewhere where just pasting doesn't work?

 For example:
-- VirtualBox or VMWare window (sure, it supports copy-paste, but what if it is running some obscure OS or you just need to type serial)
+- VirtualBox or VMWare window (sure, it supports copy-paste, but what if it is running some obscure OS or mode when Cmd/Ctrl-V does not work)
 - VNC or RDP client, like typing password in VNC client for logging-in on Mac
 - or just some text field where paste function was disabled for whatever reason